nain89/Mobile_SDK_Android/README.md

 Latest update 2015/01/22

--MOLWallet has been added as a payment channel under MOLPay
+-MOLWallet has been added as a payment channel under MOLPay.

 Latest update 2014/12/16